What Is 'Open-Box' and Should You Buy It?

 Where to Buy Open-Box

 eBay is another place to look for open-box items, but you'll want to shop with care.
-When buying from a small seller on eBay (or anywhere else), you should look for sellers with good feedback, so you can be sure you aren't throwing your money at products that just don't work.
+When buying from a small seller on eBay (or anywhere else), you should look for good feedback, so you can be sure you aren't throwing your money at products that just don't work.